-Prerequisite: ENG 121 with a C or better; ENG 131 with a C or better; or co-
+Prerequisite: ENG 121 with a grade of C or better; or ENG 131 with a grade

 HUM 123 | Humanities: Modern World: GT-AH2

 Examines the cultures of the 17th through the 20th centuries by focusing on the interrelationships of the arts, ideas, and history.
 Considers the influences of industrialism, scientific development and non-European peoples.
 This course is one of the Statewide Guaranteed Transfer courses.
 GT-AH2